 Congratulations!
-Weeks four through seven are when most women discover they are pregnant.
+Week 6 is when most women discover they are pregnant.
 This week-by-week newsletter will keep you informed about what to expect for you and your developing baby during your pregnancy.
 If you have just found out that you are pregnant, you may want to begin by reading the previous articles.
-Get the Fetal Life App for Apple and Android endorsed by the American Pregnancy Association.

 How is pregnancy calculated?

 There can be confusion when discussing the way in which pregnancy is calculated.
 Since most women do not know when they conceived as it is difficult to know exactly when ovulation occurred, pregnancy is always determined from the first day of your last menstrual period (LMP).
 Counting from your LMP, your pregnancy will last around 40 weeks.
 For more information on how pregnancy is measured, please see our information on calculating your dates.

 What changes are occurring with your body during the 6th week of pregnancy?

 Some pregnant women may notice that they have gained a few pounds by this point, while others may have actually lost weight.
 You may begin noticing changes in your breasts including tenderness, darkening of the areolas, and swelling.
 You may also begin experiencing heartburn, which is common during pregnancy.
 Some women experience light bleeding during pregnancy.
 This spotting (spots of blood on your underwear or toilet paper after using the restroom) may be accompanied by light cramping.
 This is not necessarily a reason for concern.
 However, you will want to monitor the spotting, and let your doctor know about it at your first appointment.
 You would also want to consult your doctor if the bleeding becomes heavy like a normal period or if the cramps are worse than normal period cramps.
 This could be a sign of a miscarriage.

 What is happening with your baby during the 6th week of pregnancy?